godotengine/godot-docs/tutorials/scripting/c_sharp/c_sharp_basics.rst

 workloads selected, so you don't need to manually install the things listed in the "Prerequisites" section.

-While installing Visual Studio, select these workloads:
+While installing Visual Studio, select this workload:

-- Mobile development with .NET
-- .NET Core cross-platform development
+- .NET desktop development

 In Godot's **Editor → Editor Settings** menu: